 The refineries at Pointe-a-Pierre and Point Fortin were leading the way in the development of new and innovative refinery techniques.
-The 'heavy-handed' handling of the oilfield strikes of 1937, which saw some strikers shot by police and several arrested - including their leader, Tubal Uriah 'Buzz' Butler - had been preceded by the appointment of Colonel Arthur S. Mavrogordato as Inspector General of Constabulary and Commandant of local forces.
-The fact that this formidable character had been transferred from Palestine, where he had been the Chief of Police, to the relative backwater of Trinidad, speaks of the importance of the work that was taking place in Pointe-a-Pierre in the period leading up to the war.
+The 'heavyhanded' handling of the oilfield strikes of 1937, which saw some strikers shot by police and several arrested - including their leader, Tubal Uriah 'Buzz' Butler - had been preceded by the appointment of Colonel Arthur S. Mavrogordato as Inspector General of Constabulary and Commandant of local forces.
+The fact that this formidable character had been transferred from Palestine, where he had been the Chief of Police, to the relative backwater of Trinidad, speaks of the importance of the work that was taking place at Pointe-a-Pierre in the period leading up to the war.

-Due to the very effective cooperation between all the oil companies in the Caribbean area, it was found possible to exceed the design capacity of the Pointe-a-Pierre refinery by the purchase of raw materials or blending components, and thus to make a very substantial contribution to the winning of the war.
+Due to the very effective cooperation between all the oil companies in the Caribbean area, it was found possible to exceed the design capacity of the Pointea-Pierre refinery by the purchase of raw materials or blending components, and thus to make a very

+Colonel Arthur S. Mavrogordato In Jerusalem, 1922.
+Before taking up his position in Trinidad as Commandant of Police and Commander of local forces in 1937, Colonel Mavrogordato had been appointed the first Commissioner of Police to Sierra Leone in 1913.
+He was transferred to Palestine as Commissioner of Police in 1921, after the British mandate had been established, and to Trinidad in 1934.
+After completing his tenure in Trinidad in 1939 he was appointed Commissioner of Police in Nigeria.
+At the outbreak of WWII he was seconded to the British security mission in Beirut and promoted to the rank of Brigadier.
+He served with the 9th Army in Syria and in Lebanon.
+After the war he returned to Trinidad, where he made his home until his death in 1964 substantial contribution to the winning of the war.
 Trinidad, with its secure approaches, the Serpent's Mouth in the south and the Dragon's Mouths in the north, and its commodious Gulf of Paria, possessed a vast and ideal harbour.
 In the Second World War it became a vital rallying point for merchant shipping, which arrived daily to form convoys to ship precious cargoes across the Atlantic to an extremely hard-pressed England.
 Cargo ships came to Trinidad from Australia, New Zealand, the South African Cape, Argentina and Brazil.
 Their holds were packed with copper, rubber, meat, wheat, flour and iron ore.
 Some were to take on aviation fuel, oil and pitch, sugar and cocoa, others were to ferry men and women across the cold Atlantic to join the massive war effort.

 The garrisoning of the island had already begun.
 Detachments of young Americans were encamped in the forested heartlands of the island and at a significant naval base at Chaguaramas.
-Experienced British naval commanders had established HMS Benbow as the Trinidad sector headquarters, a designated royal ship housed on dry land just opposite to where the power plant is on Wrightson Road.
+Experienced British naval commanders had established HMS Benbow as the Trinidad sector headquarters, a designated royal ship housed on dry land just opposite to where the power plant is on Wrightson Road today.

 The overall preparedness to defend the convoys was well under way.
 The vital importance of these convoys to the survival of England cannot be overstated.
 The German high command was well aware of the strategic importance of the Gulf of Paria and the Point Fortin and Pointe-a-Pierre refineries.
 The creation of a submarine fleet to deal with the convoys coming out of Trinidad waters was a first priority status for the German 'Kriegsmarine'.
-The launch of the U-boat offensive unleashed in formations known as 'wolfpacks', were to become the nemesis of seafarers in Caribbean waters.
+The U-boat offensive, unleashed in formations known as 'wolfpacks', was to become the nemesis of seafarers in Caribbean waters.